 Unscheduled Testing of Metering

-The Party who is not the Metering Owner (the Requesting Party) may reasonably request the Metering Owner to carry out an unscheduled test of the Metering or any gas measurement device, and provide the Requesting Party with the test results and/or allow that Requesting Party or its representative to be present during such testing.
-The Metering Owner shall comply with any such request, provided that:
+The Party who is not the Metering Owner (the Requesting Party) may reasonably request the Metering Owner to carry out an unscheduled test of any Metering.
+The Metering Owner shall comply with that request, provided that it shall not be obliged to undertake such testing within 1 Month of its own scheduled testing or more frequently than once every 9 Months.
+The Metering Owner will allow the Requesting Party’s representative to be present during any unscheduled testing, and provide the Requesting Party with the test results.
+Where the Metering is found to be

-the Metering Owner shall not be required to undertake such unscheduled testing of the Metering or gas measurement device where it has tested the Metering or gas measurement device within 1 Month of the Requesting Party’s request or more frequently than once every 6 Months;

-where the Metering or gas measurement device is found to be Accurate, the Requesting Party will reimburse the Metering Owner for all costs incurred by the Metering Owner in undertaking the unscheduled testing; and
+Accurate, the Requesting Party will reimburse the Metering Owner for all its costs incurred in undertaking the unscheduled testing; and

-where the Metering or gas measurement device is found to be Inaccurate the Metering Owner shall:
+Inaccurate, the Metering Owner shall:

 bear all costs it incurred in undertaking the unscheduled testing (but not any costs incurred by the Requesting Party or any other party); and

-at its own cost and as soon as reasonably practicable, service, repair, recalibrate or replace the Metering or gas measurement device to make such Metering or gas measurement device Accurate.
+at its cost and as soon as reasonably practicable, service, repair, recalibrate or replace the Metering (or relevant part thereof) to make it Accurate.

 Corrections for Inaccurate Metering

 Where the Metering is found to be Inaccurate, the Metering Owner shall correct Gas quantities previously measured by, or determined using data from such Metering (as the case may be) in accordance with the Metering Requirements.
+If the Party who is not the Metering Owner installs its own check metering at a Receipt Point, it shall:

+promptly provide data from that check metering to the Metering Owner on request; and

+retain all data from that check metering for a period of not less than 3 years.

 Amendment of Metering Requirements

 First Gas may amend the Metering Requirements at any time but such amended Metering Requirements shall apply to Metering only if both Parties agree in writing, such agreement not to be unreasonably withheld or delayed.